Francis Dashwood, 11th Baron le Despencer: The Hellfire Club

-The members are thought to have included "Frederick, Prince of Wales, the Duke of Queensberry, the Earl of Bute, Lord Melcombe, Sir William Stanhope, K.B, Sir John Dashwood-King, bart., Sir Francis Delaval, K.B., Sir John Vanluttan, kt., Henry Vansittart, afterwards Governor of Bengal, (fn.
-13) and Paul Whitchead the poet".
-Meetings occurred twice a month, with an AGM lasting a week or more in June or September.
+The members included "Frederick, Prince of Wales, the Duke of Queensberry, the Earl of Bute, Lord Melcombe, Sir William Stanhope, K.B, Sir John Dashwood-King, bart., Sir Francis Delaval, K.B., Sir John Vanluttan, kt., Henry Vansittart, Benjamin Franklin [...] and Paul [Whitehead] the poet".
+Meetings occurred twice a month, with an annual general meeting lasting a week or more in June or September.

 According to Horace Walpole, who visited the abbey, the members' "practice was rigorously pagan: Bacchus and Venus were the deities to whom they almost publicly sacrificed; and the nymphs and the hogsheads [casks of spirits] that were laid in against the festivals of this new church, sufficiently informed the neighbourhood of the complexion of those hermits."
+Over the grand entrance to the abbey was placed, in stained glass, the famous inscription on Rabelais' abbey of Theleme, "Fay ce que voudras" [do what thou wilt].
 Dashwood's garden at West Wycombe contained numerous statues and shrines to different gods: Daphne and Flora, Priapus, Venus and Dionysus.
 The members addressed each other as "Brothers" and the leader, which changed regularly, as "Abbot".
 During meetings members supposedly wore ritual clothing: white trousers, jacket and cap, while the "Abbot" wore a red ensemble of the same style.
-Rumour was that female "guests" (a euphemism for prostitutes) were referred to as "nuns".
+Prostitutes were supposedly referred to as "nuns".
 Club meetings were said to have included mock rituals, items of a pornographic nature, much drinking, "wenching" and banqueting.
-Legends of Black Masses and Satan or demon worship subsequently became attached to the club, beginning in the late Nineteenth Century.

-Over the grand entrance to the abbey was placed, in stained glass, the famous inscription on Rabelais' abbey of Theleme, "Fay ce que voudras " [do what thou wilt].
-The "monks" were said by some to have performed obscene parodies of Christian rites, as well as orgies of drunkenness and debauchery in which Dashwood was said to have used a communion cup to pour out libations to heathen deities.
+The "monks" were said to have performed obscene parodies of Christian rites, as well as orgies of drunkenness and debauchery in which Dashwood used a communion cup to pour out libations to heathen deities.
 These details, possibly embellished, were described in a contemporary novel by the Anglo-Irish satirist Charles Johnstone.

-Dashwood was approaching fifty, and thus ten years older than Thomas Potter whom Almon describes as the worst of the set and the corrupter of Wilkes; he was nearly twenty years older than Wilkes, and two years older than "the aged Paul" (Whitehead), who acted as secretary and steward of the order, and was branded by the satirist Charles Churchill as "a disgrace to manhood".